inclusivelint/inclusivelint/README.md

 sudo mv inclusivelint /user/bin
 ```

+## Using the linter

-Now you can run the linter on the directory where you want to check for non-inclusive terminologies:
+Run the linter on the directory where you want to look for non-inclusive terminologies:

 ```sh
 inclusivelint <DIRECTORY_PATH>